-From the architect.
+Text description provided by the architects.
 Being sustainability is main principle; this house executes the spaces and functions at its best by amalgamation of Technology and Architectural Features.

 Ramp leads to formal living room amidst frangipani unlike other houses in area.
 Dining space-facing ‘Buddha Court’ connects formal living space and Family room.
 Family room having big openings and plantation surroundings makes it most desirable space in house.
 Ground floor accommodates formal living room, family room, Kitchen and Dining as well as prayer room.